TimboKZ/Chonky/README.md

 > Chonky is constantly changing.
 Please [create an issue](https://github.com/TimboKZ/Chonky/issues)
 > if you have a problem or want to request a feature.

 Chonky is a file browser component for React.
 It tries to recreate the native file browsing experience in your browser.
-This means your users can make selections, drag & drop files, toggle file view between "large thumbnails" and "detailed list", use keyboard shortcuts, and much more!
+This means your users can make selections, drag & drop files, toggle between _List_ and _Grid_ file views, use keyboard shortcuts, and much more!

 ### [Click here for documentation and examples.](https://timbokz.github.io/Chonky/)